rcav8tr/CS2Mod-ChangeCompany/ReadMe.md

 Then use **Change Company** to change the company in that building.

+# Production Balance - Description
+The objective of **Production Balance** is to correct the situation where the city produces surpluses of some resources while at the same time has deficits of other resources which have to be imported.

+When enabled (see **Options** below), production of industrial and office resources are automatically balanced according to the surplus or deficit of the resources.
+See **Retrictions** below.

+On the **Check Interval** you choose (see **Options** below), the following is automatically performed once for industrial resources and once for office resources:
+- Determine the resource that has the highest surplus.
+- Determine the resource that has the highest deficit.
+- Among the companies that produce the resource with the highest surplus, the company with the lowest total worth is chosen.
+- Automatically change the chosen company to a company that produces the highest deficit.

+Achieveing balance may take several game minutes to a few game months depending on factors like:
+- **Check Interval**.
+A higher interval takes longer.
+- Number of companies.
+More companies takes longer.
+- How far the resources are currently out of balance.
+More out of balance takes longer.
+Industrial will usually take longer to balance than office.

+During and after **Production Balance**, you may need to adjust the amount of extraction, commercial, storage, and other items in your city.

+If the option is set to **Lock After Change** (see **Options** below), the company will be individually locked for a change due to **Production Balance**.
+Locked companies (individually or entire city) can be changed by **Production Balance**.

+### Production Balance - Restrictions
+The **Production Balance** feature has the following restrictions and rules:
+- Production balance is performed only while the simulation is running.
+- Production balance is performed only on companies that can be manually changed by the **Change Company** feature.
+- Production balance is performed only if there are a minimum of 50 industrial companies or 15 office companies.
+  These values can be adjusted in **Options** and viewed in **Statistics** (see below).
+- The standard deviation of the resource surpluses is computed as a percent of the average company production.
+  Production balance is performed only if the standard deviation is a minimum of 80%.
+  This value can be adjusted in **Options** and viewed in **Statistics** (see below).
+- Production balance changes a company only if the company' production is a maximum of 50% of the city's production of the surplus resource.
+  This value can be adjusted in **Options** (see below).

+Some of these restrictions and rules are to prevent excessive company changes when the production gets close to balanced and in small cities.

+### Production Balance - Statistics
+The current statistics computed by production balance are displayed on the **Production Balance Statistics** screen.
+The screen can be displayed by clicking on the activaton button in the upper left or by pressing the keyboard shortcut which by default is Shift+Ctrl+B (see **Options** below).
+The screen can be dragged and the new position will be remembered between games.
+You can use the statistics to help when deciding if or how to adjust the production balance options.

+The following statistics are displayed for industrial and for office:
+- Companies: number of companies.
+- Minimum Companies: minimum number of companies to do production balance (from **Options**).
+- Standard Deviation: standard deviation of resource surpluses as a percent of average production.
+- Minimum Standard Deviation: minimum standard deviation percent to do production balance (from **Options**).
+- Last Change Date Time: date and time of last company change.
+- Old Resource: the last company to change produced this resource.
+- New Resource: the last company to change now produces this resource.
+- Next Check Date Time: date and time of the next production balance check.
+Companies and Standard Deviation require the simulation to run a bit for the values to be calculated and displayed.
+The last change statistics are only since the game was loaded and are displayed only after a production balance is successfully performed.

 # Lock Company - Description
 Locking a company prevents the game from the moving the company away.
 The game's normal logic may move a company away because of bankruptcy or random chance.